mainecivichackday/JohnnySocket/README.md

 Overview
 --------
-This project demonstrates the ability to control an arduino unit with a webpage.
+This project demonstrates the ability to control an arduino unit with a webpage and with TCP Messages from UDK:

+    Web page --------\
+                      |
-Web page ---> HTTP server / TCP Server ---> TCP Client / JohnnyFive Arduino controller ---> Arduino
+                      |--> HTTP server / TCP Server ---> TCP Client / JohnnyFive Arduino controller ---> Arduino
+                      |
+    UDK interface ---/

 Components
 ----------